 Before you request a sample, you'll want to know what type of sample you want to request.

-Most types of samples are meant to represent a specific aspect of your packaging.
+Most types of samples are meant to represent a specific aspect of your finished product.
 There are samples to show print quality, structure, and the look of a custom color printed on specific material.

 Sampling is best when you can get as close to the final version as possible.
 Because sampling adds weeks to your lead time, we recommend ordering a sample only after you've settled on a final version of the aspect you want to observe with the sample.